aoijs/aoi.cli/README.md

 Follow the on-screen prompts to select your desired bot setup, input configuration details, and initiate the template generation process.

+### Command Arguments

+You can display all available args with `create-aoijs-bot --help`.

+`--debug`: Enabled debug logging, including verbose logs.

 ## Contribution

 Contributions are welcome!
 If you encounter any issues, have suggestions, or want to add features, please open an issue or submit a pull request on [GitHub](https://github.com/faf4a/create-aoijs-bot).